 “You’ve lost so much weight!
 Tell me your secret!”

-Recently, I was in the locker room when Cindy walked in, and I suddenly realized it had been a couple of months since I had last seen her.
+Recently, I was in the locker room when Cindy walked in, and I suddenly realized it had been a couple of months since I'd last seen her.
 It was impossible not to notice that she had lost a significant amount of weight.
 As usual, we smiled and exchanged a hello, and then I walked over to the bathroom sink as she started to change her clothes.

 Another woman walked into the locker room, and it was clear that she knew Cindy but hadn’t seen her in a while either.
 As soon as the woman saw Cindy, she went wild.
 “You look AMAZING!
 You’ve lost so much weight!
 Tell me your secret!”